Bushfire smoke

 Fine smoke particles can contribute to inflammation and narrowing of blood vessels in the heart and trigger bronchospasm in the windpipes (bronchi) of the lungs, making breathing more difficult.
 Farmers or agricultural workers with pre-existing heart and lung conditions should avoid exposure to bushfire smoke where possible.

-Reduce your risk of bushfire smoke exposure:
+Tips to reduce your risk of bushfire smoke exposure

-- Wear an AS/NZS approved P2 face mask.
+• Wear an AS/NZS approved P2 face mask.
+If you can’t stay indoors and you need to be outside – wear a P2/N95 dust mask that has been properly fit-tested.
 Note: P1 dust/surgical masks, handkerchiefs or bandannas do not filter out the fine particles of smoke and will not protect your lungs from smoke as effectively as a P2/N95 dust mask.
-It is important to note that whilst a P2/N95 dust mask will protect you from smoke, it can make it more difficult to breathe.
+It is important to note that while a P2/N95 dust mask will protect you from smoke, it can make it more difficult to breathe.
 If you do have a lung/heart or medical condition, you should seek medical advice about wearing a mask long before you actually need one.
 P2/N95 face masks with a valve will feel less claustrophobic to breathe through.

-- Reduce physical activity outdoors.
-If you need to exercise access indoor gyms and pools with good air quality.
+• Reduce physical activity outdoors.
+If you need to exercise, access indoor gyms and pools with good air quality.

-- Quit smoking as it makes you more sensitive to air pollution.
+• Quit smoking as it makes you more sensitive to air pollution.

 On days of High Fire Danger Risk (FDR):

-- Keep well and stay well hydrated
+• Keep well and stay well hydrated.

-- Follow local Fire Authority news and advice
+• Follow local Fire Authority news and advice.

-- Follow your fire plan to protect yourself from the threat of bushfires and smoke
+• Follow your fire plan to protect yourself from the threat of bushfires and smoke.

-- Follow air quality information – be aware of the daily Air Quality Index (AQI)
+• Follow air quality information – be aware of the daily Air Quality Index (AQI).

-- If you have a lung or heart condition and are on prescribed medication, make sure you update your management action plan, take your medication, and ensure you have enough medications for several days in case you can’t re-stock your supply easily.
+• If you have a lung or heart condition and are on prescribed medication, make sure you update your management action plan, take your medication, and ensure you have enough medications for several days in case you can’t re-stock your supply easily.

-To find out more information about the dangers of smoke and your health visit Better Health Channel
+To find out more information about the dangers of smoke and your health visit Better Health Channel.

 Fast facts:

-- Bushfire smoke can affect your health, especially if you have lung or heart conditions.
+• Bushfire smoke can affect your health, especially if you have lung or heart conditions.

-- When bushfires are around, keep outdoor activities to a minimum where possible.
+• When bushfires are around, keep outdoor activities to a minimum where possible.

-- Remember even after the fire has gone smoke particles and gases can irritate and affect your lungs over the following days.
+• Remember even after the fire has gone, smoke particles and gases can irritate and affect your lungs over the following days.

-- Seek urgent medical help and call triple zero (000) if you have chest pain or breathing problems.
+• Seek urgent medical help and call triple zero (000) if you have chest pain or breathing problems.

 References used for this topic